KelvinPuyam/Hand-Gesture-Recognition/README.md

 ## Usage

-1. Clone this repository to your local machine and in your terminal, go to the project directory.
+1. Clone this repository to your local machine and go to the project directory.
 ```bash
 git clone https://github.com/KelvinPuyam/Hand-Gesture-Recognition.git
 ```